Online treatment for opioids

 Log in to your account at your scheduled appointment time and click on the appointment to get a secure link to the Zoom room.

-Follow-up appointments are group follow-up visits (or Shared Medical Appointments) with a clinician, behavioral health support, and your fellow Workit Health members.
+Follow-up appointments are monthly group follow-up visits (or Shared Medical Appointments) with a clinician, behavioral health support, and your fellow Workit Health members.
 Group follow-up visits and recovery group sessions also take place through Zoom.

 The signup process is 100% confidential and takes only a few minutes.
 Sign up and schedule your orientation appointment directly online.